ROCm/HIP/docs/how-to/performance_guidelines.rst

 access consecutive memory locations, can improve memory throughput and thus the speed of arithmetic operations.

-Maximizing instruction parallelism: Some GPU architectures could issue parallel independent instructions simultaneously, for example integer and floating point, or two operations with independent inputs and outputs.
-Mostly this is a work for compiler, but expressing parallelism in the code explicitly can improve instructions throughput.

 Control flow instructions
 -------------------------------------------------------------------------------
 Flow control instructions (``if``, ``else``, ``for``, ``do``, ``while``,